leandro-serfe/docker-compose-ruby-spree/README.md

 # docker-compose-ruby-spree
 Docker-compose for our ruby project

+🚨 Needing dependency upgrade